navidrome/navidrome/README.md

   [DSub](http://www.subsonic.org/pages/apps.jsp#dsub),
   [Music Stash](https://play.google.com/store/apps/details?id=com.ghenry22.mymusicstash) and
   [Jamstash](http://www.subsonic.org/pages/apps.jsp#jamstash))
-- Import and use all metadata from iTunes, so that you can optionally keep using iTunes to manage your music
 - Implement smart/dynamic playlists (similar to iTunes)
 - Optimized ro run on cheap hardware (Raspberry Pi) and VPS